How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

 One final top tip is don’t forget your camera to photograph and video the most incredible, epic landscape.
 This really was our only regret, that we didn’t have a decent camera with us.

-For ideas on what to see and do in the Copper Canyon have a look at our 5 day Copper Canyon train ride itinerary and for more information, you can also read more about Copper Canyon here this series of six canyons in Northwestern Mexico.
+For ideas on what to see and do in the Copper Canyon have a look at our 5-day Copper Canyon train ride itinerary and, for more information, you can also read more about Copper Canyon here this series of six canyons in Northwestern Mexico.

-● Find amazing flight deals to Mexico on Skyscanner and Kayak.
+● Find amazing flight deals on Skyscanner and Kayak.

-● Compare Rental car prices in Mexico on Rentalcars.com.
+● Compare rental car prices on Rentalcars.com.

-● Booking.com usually have the best hotel prices in Mexico.
+● Booking.com usually have the best hotel prices.

-● Our go-to for self-catering accommodation in Mexico is Vrbo.
+● Our go-to for self-catering accommodation is Vrbo.

-● Discover fantastic trips and activities in Mexico with Viator and GetYourGuide.
+● Discover fantastic trips and activities with Viator and GetYourGuide.

-G Adventures and Intrepid Travel offer group holidays and tours to Mexico.
+● Check out Bookmundi, G Adventures, and Intrepid Travel for group holidays and tours.

-This Post Has 48 Comments
+This Post Has 50 Comments

 1. Me